Dywane12/REMWasteTechTest/README.md

 3. The card list
 4. The popup when selecting a card

 I then noticed some problems with the page.
-THe stepper was not responsive, the popup didn't show any information, such as price or skip size and once a card was selected, it couldn't be unselected.
+The stepper was not responsive, the popup didn't show any information, such as price or skip size and once a card was selected, it couldn't be deselected.

 When I was making the stepper, I made it responsive by using flexbox when styling it.